Background

 Three Foxes with ancestry from Ireland, Lancashire, England, and Saarland, Germany, plus a Bonham with possible Fox connections.
 The Fox with German ancestry suspects a reverse migration from Britain to Germany.

 A group of three Foxes, three with records tracing back to William Fox, b 1710, in Loudoun County, VA, plus another matching William Fox descendant tested by Relative Genetics and not listed in the Y-Results tables.
 Two have tested 67 markers and one (59674) has tested Haplogroup R-L21 or R1b1a2a1a1b4, with negative results for M37, M222 and P66 downstream.
 They are closely matched at 67 markers by a descendant of Enos Fox, 1814, KY.
-Two Hugh Fox (1745, VA) descendant match them on 32 markers out of 37 with only 5 single step deviations and has been tentatively included in this group.
+A Hugh Fox (1745, VA) descendant matches them on 32 markers out of 37 with only 5 single step deviations and has been tentatively included in this group.
 Another Hugh Fox descendant matches at 12 markers.
 This Haplogroup determination is consistent with an early arrival in Britain.
 Three have been tested out to 67 markers

 Haplogroup R-L47 Henry Fox/ Anne West Group